wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 done in a local copy.
 If this transaction successfully commits, the original global object is *not* changed --- it is really immutable.
 But the copy becomes global, and the old global object's header is updated with a pointer to the new global object.
+We thus make a chained list of global versions.

 CPUs model